Evaluation: Approaches

 There exist several conceptually distinct ways of thinking about, designing, and conducting evaluation efforts.
-Many of the evaluation approaches in use today make truly unique contributions to solving important problems, while others refine existing approaches in some way.
+A number of the evaluation approaches in use today make unique contributions to solving important problems, while others refine existing approaches in some way.

 Classification of approaches

 Two classifications of evaluation approaches by House and Stufflebeam and Webster can be combined into a manageable number of approaches in terms of their unique and important underlying principles.

 House considers all major evaluation approaches to be based on a common ideology entitled liberal democracy.
 Important principles of this ideology include freedom of choice, the uniqueness of the individual and empirical inquiry grounded in objectivity.
 He also contends that they are all based on subjectivist ethics, in which ethical conduct is based on the subjective or intuitive experience of an individual or group.
 One form of subjectivist ethics is utilitarian, in which "the good" is determined by what maximizes a single, explicit interpretation of happiness for society as a whole.
 Another form of subjectivist ethics is intuitionist/pluralist, in which no single interpretation of "the good" is assumed and such interpretations need not be explicitly stated nor justified.

 These ethical positions have corresponding epistemologies—philosophies for obtaining knowledge.
 The objectivist epistemology is associated with the utilitarian ethic; in general, it is used to acquire knowledge that can be externally verified (intersubjective agreement) through publicly exposed methods and data.
 The subjectivist epistemology is associated with the intuitionist/pluralist ethic and is used to acquire new knowledge based on existing personal knowledge, as well as experiences that are (explicit) or are not (tacit) available for public inspection.
 House then divides each epistemological approach into two main political perspectives.
 Firstly, approaches can take an elite perspective, focusing on the interests of managers and professionals; or they also can take a mass perspective, focusing on consumers and participatory approaches.